Our small, friendly team is dedicated and passionate about NCMA.

 JR is the present Venue Technical Manager of The Theatre Royal, the Technical Director of Nelson Fringe, and the Head of Sound for Nelsons Arts Festival.

-JR has been associated with the NCMA since 2010 as a regular venue technician and lighting engineer for our Winter Music Festivals.
+Having been associated with the NCMA since 2010 as a regular venue technician and lighting engineer for our Winter Music Festivals, JR co-ordinates our technical department and spearheads the production aspects of the events we host.